bila-olavo/newsfeed/README.md

 ## Why's?

 ### Kubernetes

+  *Kubernetes does the things that the very best system administrator would do: automation, failover, centralized logging, monitoring.
+It takes what we've learned in the DevOps community and makes it the default, out of the box.* By Kelsey Hightower

 * Easily portable
 * Cloud native monitoring/observability (prometheus, stackdrive, ...)
 * Easy for onboarding new apps (Golang, Java, Scala, Python, ...)
 * Native deployment strategies canary releases, blue/green, rollout update, ...
 * same run local, same run everywhere else
 * Good Documentation
+* Big community
 * ...